 If someone passes away due to natural causes and they are going to be cremated, the Coroner (Sheriff’s Office) must authorize the cremation.
 No cremation can take place until 24 hours has passed after the initial discovery of the death.

 Sheriff Jesse Slaughter is the coroner for Cascade County and also has several deputy coroners who handle the day to day calls surrounding deceased persons.

-Based on the state law mentioned above, they are required to work with funeral homes before a cremation takes place and once we authorize the cremation; the funeral home can then finalize the wishes of the deceased or their family.
+Based on the state law mentioned above, they are required to work with funeral homes before a cremation takes place and once they authorize the cremation, the funeral home can then finalize the wishes of the deceased or their family.